 How is Type 2 Diabetes Diagnosed?

 If you think you are experiencing symptoms of diabetes, make sure that you visit your doctor without any further delay.
 Your doctor will perform the following tests to determine if you have diabetes.

 Hemoglobin A1C Test:

 This test helps determine your average blood glucose levels for the past 2 to 3 months.
-A blood glucose level of 5.7% or below is considered normal and a level of 6.5 % or higher is considered diabetes.
+A blood glucose level of 5.7% or below is considered normal, and a level of 6.5 % or higher is considered a sign of diabetes.